aerospike/aerospike-client-python/doc/client.rst

 .. class:: Client
     :noindex:

-    .. method:: put(key, bins: dict[, meta: dict[, policy: dict[, serializer]]])
+    .. method:: put(key, bins: dict[, meta: dict[, policy: dict[, serializer=aerospike.SERIALIZER_PYTHON]]])

-        Write a record with a given *key* to the cluster, or remove / add bins on a record with that given key.
+        Create a new record, or remove / add bins to a record.

-        :param tuple key: a :ref:`aerospike_key_tuple` tuple associated with the record.
+        :param tuple key: a :ref:`aerospike_key_tuple` associated with the record.
-        :param dict bins: a :class:`dict` of bin-name / bin-value pairs.
+        :param dict bins: contains bin name-value pairs of the record.
-        :param dict meta: optional record metadata to be set, with field ``'ttl'`` set to :class:`int` number of seconds or one of the :ref:`TTL_CONSTANTS`, \
-            and ``'gen'`` set to :class:`int` generation number to compare.
+        :param dict meta: see :ref:`metadata_dict`.
-        :param dict policy: optional :ref:`aerospike_write_policies`.
+        :param dict policy: see :ref:`aerospike_write_policies`.

-        :param serializer: optionally override the serialization mode of the client with one of the :ref:`aerospike_serialization_constants`.
-To use a class-level user-defined serialization function registered with :func:`aerospike.set_serializer` use :const:`aerospike.SERIALIZER_USER`.
+        :param serializer: override the serialization mode of the client \
+            with one of the :ref:`aerospike_serialization_constants`.
+            To use a class-level, user-defined serialization function registered with :func:`aerospike.set_serializer`, \
+            use :const:`aerospike.SERIALIZER_USER`.

         :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.

         Example: